 Workman said in an interview that the settlement wasn’t a factor in Figueroa’s resignation, because the events that the Justice Department had investigated took place before Figueroa was CEO.

 Earlier this year the company also saw its attempt to buy its largest competitor, PharMerica Corp.
-(PMC), blocked by the Federal Trade Commission.
+(PMC:US), blocked by the Federal Trade Commission.
 In February, Omnicare dropped the hostile, $441 million offer for PharMerica.

 The company is looking for acquisitions, and could spend as much as $150 million a year expanding its long-term care business, Workman said.
 Omnicare may also buy a specialty pharmaceutical distributor.